shayonkeating/shayonkeating/README.md

 ## 🌱 I’m currently learning ...

   - Quantitative trading
-  - AWS Cloud Certified Practioner
+  - AWS Databases and AI
   - System design and load balancing

 ## 📦 Toolkits that I like to use